firatcetiner/list_tile_switch/CONTRIBUTION.md

-Flutter ListTileSwitch pagkage contribution guide
+Flutter ListTileSwitch package contribution guide
 =============================================

 What you will need